apache/kafka/README.md

 You need to have [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html) installed.

-We build and test Apache Kafka with 11, 17 and 21.
-We set the `release` parameter in javac and scalac to `11` to ensure the generated binaries are compatible with Java 11 or higher (independently of the Java version used for compilation).
-Java 11 support for the broker and tools has been deprecated since Apache Kafka 3.7 and removal of both is planned for Apache Kafka 4.0.([KIP-1013](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=284789510) for more details).
+We build and test Apache Kafka with 17 and 23.
+The `release` parameter in javac and scalac is set to `11` for the clients and streams modules, and `17` for the broker and tools, ensuring compatibility with their respective minimum Java versions.

 Scala 2.13 is the only supported version in Apache Kafka.